terraform-google-modules/terraform-google-project-factory/examples/gke_shared_vpc/README.md

 It will do the following:
 - Create a project
-- Create a Gsuite group
-- Give members of the newly created Gsuite group the appropriate access on the project
+- Give appropriate iam permissions to the API and GKE service accounts on the host vpc project
-- Make APIs service account member of api_sa_group in Gsuite

 Expected variables:
 - `gsuite_admin_user`